baha-a/Snake/README.md

 # Snake
-My Implementation of the famous 2D Snake game, build using Test-Driven Desgin,
+My Implementation of the Snake game, build using C# and Test-Driven Design,

 # Screenshot